 Have a Flutter and Enjoy a Show at Fallsview Casino Resort

-If you’re planning Niagara Falls vacation and looking for a place to stay offers up plenty of excitement, look no further than Fallsview Casino Resort.
-And there’s plenty more fun things to do here than having a flutter on the gaming tables.
+If you’re planning a Niagara Falls vacation and looking for a place to stay that offers plenty of excitement, look no further than Fallsview Casino Resort.
+And there are plenty more fun things to do here than having a flutter on the gaming tables.

-A therapeutic spa allows you to relax and rejuvenate after a long day visiting the sites, while live performances in the Entertainment Centre gives guests plenty of fun non-gaming options.
-In the mood for shopping?
-Well, Fallsview has that for you, too – without having to the leave the resort.
-Enjoy boutique shopping with dozens of stores featuring all manners of items, including fashion, gifts, specialty foods and more.
+A therapeutic spa allows you to relax and rejuvenate after a long day visiting the sites, while live performances in the Entertainment Centre give guests plenty of fun non-gaming options.
+In the mood for a little luxury shopping?
+Well, Fallsview has that for you, too, without having to leave the resort.
+Enjoy boutique shopping with dozens of stores featuring all manners of items, including fashion, gifts, specialty foods, and more.

 Have a Thrill at Clifton Hill

 Visiting Niagara Falls wouldn’t be complete without getting in on the action at Clifton Hill.
-With plenty of excitement on tap – from family fun to great restaurants – Clifton Hill Niagara Falls is a must-visit for both the young and young-at-heart.
-With more than a dozen hotels close by (many of them in the luxury hotel category), it’s easy to get to during your stay.
+With plenty of excitement on tap, from family fun to great restaurants, Clifton Hill Niagara Falls is a must-visit for both the young and the young at heart.
+With more than a dozen hotels close by (many of them in the luxury hotel category), it’s an easy place to get to during your stay.

 When touring Clifton Hill, be sure to engage in the Zombie Attack interactive theatre ride.
 Fight off the dead and see who can get the best score while saving humankind.
-Also worth checking out are Wizard’s Golf mini putt.
+Also worth checking out is the Wizard’s Golf mini putt.